zawakin/tree2md/README.md

-# Context CLI: LLM-Friendly Tree Command with Code Blocks
+# Tree2Md: Tree to Markdown

-`context-cli` is a command-line tool that scans a given directory and outputs its structure in Markdown format, including both files and directories.
+`tree2md` is a command-line tool that scans a given directory and outputs its structure in Markdown format, including both files and directories.
 It can also display code files (e.g. `.py`, `.go`) as Markdown code blocks, making it easier to review project files at a glance.

 ## Features